Facility Site ID: 70525886 Cleanup Site ID: 16913

 Ongoing Cleanup Activities

-Stillwater Holdings has been cooperative and communitive throughout the installation of the new mitigation equipment and are working toward complying with the Enforcement Order.
+Stillwater Holdings has been cooperative and communitive and is working toward complying with the Enforcement Order.
 The first deliverable required from Stillwater Holdings is a comprehensive schedule and a remedial investigation work plan, which has not been submitted to us yet.

 The sump water sample collected from the Marcus Whitman Hotel in November 2024 met state standards, while samples collected from the sump at the 106 Building had petroleum levels above standards.
 Groundwater samples from wells on and around the Chevron property were also above standards, although overall, levels are decreasing.